Download high-resolution image (4.8 MB, JPEG)

 - Lobbyist Registry Policy

-Mayor Watts was awarded the 2013 YWCA Metro Vancouver’s Women of Distinction Award in the Non-Profit and Public Service category and an honorary Doctor of Laws degree from the Justice Institute of British Columbia recognizing her contributions to public and community safety.
-In 2012, she was awarded a Queen Elizabeth II Diamond Jubilee Medal to honour the significant contributions and achievements she had made to her community.
+In 2013, Mayor Watts was awarded the YWCA Metro Vancouver’s Women of Distinction Award in the Non-Profit and Public Service category and an honorary Doctor of Laws degree from the Justice Institute of British Columbia recognizing her contributions to public and community safety.

 In 2009, Mayor Watts was named a Paul Harris Fellow by the Rotary Foundation of Rotary International, and in 2001, she was honoured as the first elected official in the history of Surrey to become an Honorary firefighter for her work with the Surrey Fire Service and public safety.

 Mayor Dianne Watts can be reached at: